NathanTBeene/PBS-Editor/README.md

 ## Overview

 > [!NOTE]
 > Importing functionality is in a very basic stage and has not been fully checked.
-Should you need to remove all of the pokemon, you can clear the database in your local storage.
-Look up clearing IndexDB.
-The name of the database is PBSEditor.
+Should you need to remove all of the pokemon, you can either clear your indexDB database, or grab the **PBS** files from the `/public` folder and use the **override** import mode.

 Provides a visual editor for Pokemon Essentials PBS data, letting you: